2022–23 Ottawa Senators season: Key

-Entry Draft picks
+Draft picks

 The 2022 NHL Entry Draft was held July 7–8, 2022 at the Bell Centre arena in Montreal, Quebec, Canada.
 The Senators traded their first-round pick and second-round pick to acquire Alex DeBrincat.
 The Senators' first pick was made in the second round - defenceman Filip Nordberg with the 64th-overall pick.
 The team had nine selections overall.